neelsmith/CitableCorpusAnalysis.jl/docs/src/example/parser.md

 # Appendix: a note on the citable parser

 The `GettysburgParser` used in this demonstration works with a simple dictionary of tokens to POS tags.
-The dictionary was constructed by wrapping the Python NLTK POS tagger in Julia function.
+The dictionary was constructed by wrapping the Python NLTK POS tagger with a Julia function.
 This page documents how to do that so that you can generically apply the NTLK tagger to a list of tokens from Julia.

 ## Python prerequisites